Casa do Picasso

 The fishermen take their Saint 'Senhora da Agonia' out to sea asking for her blessing upon their fishing nets and their boats for their sons who earn a living at the sea.

 Set aside a day to visit the World Heritage city of Porto...

 Visit the Planetarium to plot some of those stars you have been watching.
 Walk down the steep higgledy-piggledy, tiny streets that tumble down to the river Douro.
 Cross the iron bridge built by Monsieur Eiffel.
 Visit the port caves to try that famous drink.
 Then rest your feet and take the Open Top Tour bus for a fabulous view of all the best landmarks.

-at the challenging 18 hole course Ponte de Lima, just a 40 minute drive from the house.
+Play golf at the challenging 18 hole course Ponte de Lima...

 |Vila Praia de Âncora||5 mins|

 |Ponte de Lima||35 mins|